 Fortaleza Brazil Temple

-Full-scale operations pending; anticipated to be completed in 2015 (awaiting official announcement)
+Ground broken on November 15 2011; full-scale operations pending; anticipated to be completed in 2017 (awaiting official announcement)

 Groundbreaking and Site Dedication: 15 November 2011 by David A. Bednar

-Full-scale construction of the Fortaleza Brazil Temple are still pending.
+Full-scale construction of the Fortaleza Brazil Temple is still pending, as government approval issues are resolved.

 The groundbreaking ceremony for the Fortaleza Brazil Temple was held on November 15, 2011.
 Elder David A. Bednar of the Quorum of the Twelve presided over the ceremony.
 "This temple will be a source of hope, light and faith in God for all who come and walk here and in this field," Elder Bednar said.
 "This city will always be better and different because of the temple to be built here."1 Stake presidencies, bishops, and their family members from 15 stakes in the Fortaleza region were invited to attend the groundbreaking ceremony at the temple site.
 During the days prior and following the groundbreaking, Elder Bednar presided and spoke at a variety of Church meetings including the Fortaleza Brazil Benfica Stake Conference, a missionary conference, and firesides for Young Single Adults and married couples.
 View the Portuguese news release.